Raj-varu/Neonflake/README.md

 # Neonflake

-Welcome to Neonflake! is a project that requires specific environment variables to be set.
+Welcome to Neonflake!
+Neonflake is a project that requires specific environment variables to be set.

+## Note: There is some issue in deploying on Vercel.
+The CORS error is fixed but needs to look at read and write permissions on Vercel (working on it).

 ### Client
 Explore our client application: [Neonflake Client](https://neonflake-client.vercel.app/)

 ### Server
 Check out our server application: [Neonflake Server](https://neonflake-umber.vercel.app/)

+### Demo of Project
+Watch the demo of our project on YouTube: [Neonflake Demo](https://youtu.be/iCgQAghgm98)

 ### Environment Variables